jcuda.org

 -

-available in the
+for this intermediate release are available in the

-If you would like to contribute by providing binaries for
+If you would like to contribute by providing binaries for a

-a system configuration that is not available yet, please
+system configuration that is not available yet, please

 contact me.